Zebra: In-Context Generative Pretraining for Solving Parametric PDEs

 Finally, as a qualitative analysis, we perform a principal component analysis on the trajectories generated by \texttt{Zebra} and visualize the first two principal components in \Cref{fig:pca_combined} for \textit{Combined}.

-\paragraph{Sampling} We keep the default temperature (\(\tau=1.0\)) to put the focus on diversity, and for each context trajectory, we generate 10 new trajectories in parallel.
+\paragraph{Sampling} We use a default temperature of \(\tau=1.0\).
+For each context trajectory, we sample 10 new trajectories in parallel.

-\paragraph{Results} According to \cref{tab:fidelity_and_diversity}, we can conclude that in this context, Zebra can faithfully generate new initial conditions and initial trajectories that respect the same physics as described in the context example.
-This means that our model has learned the statistical relationships between initial conditions and later timestamps.
-The high average $L^2$ between generated samples indicate that the generated samples are diverse.
-We can visually verify this property by looking at \cref{fig:pca_combined}, noting that the generated samples cover well the distribution of the real samples.
+\paragraph{Results} \Cref{tab:fidelity_and_diversity} shows that \texttt{Zebra} generates new initial conditions and trajectories that respect the same physical laws as the given context.
+The model seems to have learned the statistical relationships between initial conditions and later timestamps.
+The high average $L^2$ distance between samples indicates that the generated trajectories are diverse.
+This can also be observed in \Cref{fig:pca_combined}, where the generated samples effectively cover the distribution of real samples.

 To further assess distribution alignment, we compute the Wasserstein distance between the generated trajectories and those obtained with numerical solvers.
 The results in \Cref{tab:wasserstein} indicate that \texttt{Zebra} achieves lower Wasserstein distances than Gaussian noise but remains slightly above the cross-distribution baseline (which compares the validation and test distributions), suggesting reasonable alignment with the true data distribution.